pip-services/pip-services-docs/content/en/python/sqlserver/persistence/sqlserver_persistence.md

 > get_count_by_filter(correlation_id: Optional[str], filter: Any): int

-- **correlation_id**: Optional[str] - (optional) transaction id used to trace execution through a call chain.
+- **correlation_id**: Optional[str] - (optional) transaction id used to trace execution through the call chain.
 - **filter**: Any - (optional) filter for JSON objects
-- **returns**: int - number of filtered items.
+- **returns**: int - number of filtered items

 #### get_list_by_filter
-Gets a list of data items retrieved by a given filter and sorted according to sort parameters.
+Gets a list of data items retrieved by a given filter and sorted according to sorting parameters.

 This method shall be called by a public [get_list_by_filter](#get_list_by_filter) method from a child class that receives [FilterParams](../../../commons/data/filter_params) and converts them into a filter function.